The following courses are highly recommended for all SAFE positions:

 • Creating and sustaining positive working relationships with professional staff at respective high school sites (e.g. teachers, counselors, principal, secretary).

-• Conducting weekly high school outreach visits to 1-2 high schools with a large population of Southeast Asian students.
+• Conducting high school outreach visits to local and regional high schools, including those with a large population of Southeast Asian students.

-• Establishing agreements with high schools over the summer with assistance from a Community Advisor (MOU: Memorandum of Understanding).
+• Establishing agreements with high schools over the summer with assistance from Community Advisor for Recruitment (MOU: Memorandum of Understanding).

-• Providing guidance to high school students, ranging from freshmen to seniors, based on their individual needs.
+• Guiding high school students, ranging from freshmen to seniors, based on their individual needs.

 • Assisting high school seniors with navigating the college application process and helping students make necessary revisions to their Personal Statements.